-The Company believes it is reasonably possible that approximately \$43,000 of its total unrecognized tax benefits could be released in the next 12 months.
+The Company believes it is reasonably possible that none of its total unrecognized tax benefits will be released in the next 12 months.

 The Company is currently appealing a decision reached by the Internal Revenue Service regarding its June 30, 2003 through June 30, 2008 tax returns.
 In January 2012, the appeals officer gave a preliminary indication that the audit results will be upheld.